freehandle/breeze/README.md

 For a description of the breeze protocol see [breeze presentation](https://github.com/freehandle/breeze/blob/main/breezedoc.md).

-This file is about running breeze network infrastructure.
+This file deals with running breeze network infrastructure.
 For instructions about deploying specialized protocols on top of breeze network please refer to [social protocol documentation](https://github.com/freehandle/breeze/middleware/social/README.md).

 ## Building the source